rsolano/clepy-docker-compose/README.md

 `su postgres`

-Use the `plsql` utility's `\dt` command to view the tables created by Django:
+Use the `psql` utility's `\dt` command to view the tables created by Django:
 ```
-plsql
+psql

 \dt
 ```

+To exit the utility enter `\q`.

+To exit the container enter `exit` twice.

 You can now delete the default `db.sqlite3` database file which comes with Django.

 The Django app should now be available at http://localhost:8000 at this point.

-## Configure Celery and create/run a task
+## 6. Configure Celery and create/run a task

 First, move the `celery.py` file provided into the `tutorial/` directory in order to set up Django to use Celery.